shoaib0657/foodmine/README.md

 - The application is designed to be responsive, ensuring a seamless experience across various devices.

+## _New Features_
+### 7. Profile Page

+- **Profile Customization:** Users can now personalize their profile by changing their name and address.
+Additionally, an improved password update feature has been implemented for enhanced security and user control.

 ## Installation

 To run the application locally, follow these steps: